 \section{Conclusion}

-In this paper, we investigated the interplay among polynomial equivalence, centralizers, clifforders, and quasi-commutativity of matrices, introducing several new concepts including polynomial equivalence, odd polynomial equivalence, $q$-polynomial equivalence, balanced matrices, $\omega$-equivalence, and the essential part of a matrix.
-We proved that two matrices share the same centralizer if and only if they are polynomial equivalence, thus providing a fundamental characterization of commuting structures.
-This framework was then extended to anti-commuting matrices through the notion of clifforders, where we established that for balanced matrices, their clifforders coincide precisely when they are odd polynomial equivalence.
+In this paper, we investigated the interplay among polynomial equivalence, centralizers, clifforders, and quasi-commutativity of matrices, introducing several new concepts including polynomial equivalence, odd polynomial equivalence, $q$-polynomial equivalence, balanced matrices and $\omega$-equivalence.
+We extend the classical double centralizer theorem to a broader framework, providing a more general setting in which it can be formulated.
+In this context, we also present four equivalent statements concerning matrix centralizers, which allow for direct comparison between the centralizers of different matrices.
+Subsequently, we investigate anti-commuting matrices through the notion of clifforders, showing that for balanced matrices, their clifforders coincide precisely when they are odd polynomial equivalence.
 In the final section, we first present a new proof of the classical Potter’s theorem and then extend the analysis to $\omega$-equivalence, showing that for a nilpotent matrix $A$ and a matrix $B$, $\mathcal{C}_\omega(A)=\mathcal{C}_\omega(B)$ holds if and only if $A$ and $B$ are $q$-polynomial equivalence.
 These results offer a unified perspective on polynomial transformations of matrices and their influence on structural properties such as commutativity, anti-commutativity, and other relations.
 Future directions may include generalizing polynomial equivalence to non-associative or Lie algebras and further investigating the connections among matrix centralizers, clifforders, and $\omega$-centralizers.
 The results provide a foundation for deeper study of matrix transformations and their algebraic structures in linear algebra and related areas.